HenrySaller/sensor-focus/readme.md

 * [Handlebars.js](http://handlebarsjs.com/) - Main templating engine.
 * ~~jQuery~~ - Dependency removed. *Reason:* the only two methods from jQuery that project relies on are `readyState` and `scrollAnimation`.
 Both have been replaced with native ES6 implementations.
-* [Polyfill](https://polyfill.io/v2/docs/) - Polyfill service that adapts to browser version on runtime.
+* [Polyfill](https://polyfill.io/v2/docs/) - Polyfill service that adapts to browser version at runtime.

 #### CSS

 Code follows [BEM](https://en.bem.info/methodology/css/) methodology.

-* ~~Compass~~ - Dependency removed. *Reason:* Compass is a Ruby based CSS compiler with a bunch on predefined mixins.
-During project development it became clear, that Compass was only used for it's autoprefixers.
+* ~~Compass~~ - Dependency removed. *Reason:* Compass is a Ruby-based CSS compiler with a bunch of predefined mixins.
+During project development, it became clear, that Compass was only used for its autoprefixers.
 So Compass was replaced with C++ alternative [LibSass](http://sass-lang.com/libsass/).
 This decreased compilation time and removed Ruby dependency.
 Browser compatibility is being ensured using [Autoprefixer](https://github.com/postcss/autoprefixer/) from the [PostCSS](http://postcss.org/) bundle.
 * [LibSass](http://sass-lang.com/libsass/) - C++ port of Sass engine.
 * [Autoprefixer](https://github.com/postcss/autoprefixer/) - Adds vendor prefixes to CSS rules.